LeonidShutov/Purga/README.md

     Built with ❤️ using Kotlin and Android Jetpack libraries.

+## Privacy Policy
+For information about how we handle your data, please read our [Privacy Policy](PRIVACY.md).

 ### Download from Google Play

 You can download Purga directly from the Google Play Store (link to be added).